ku-dml/mol-infer/HPS/Module_3/Solving_an_MILP_for_the_Inverse_Problem/README.md

 - DATASET_D1_desc_norm_selected.csv: file containng the selected/reduced features for the first subset during the computation;
 - DATASET_D2_desc_norm_selected.csv: file containng the selected/reduced features for the second subset during the computation;
 - DATASET_Di_linreg.txt: (only when using RLR) file containing the weights and bias of linear regression of RLR, i=1,2, and
-- DATASET_Di_weights.txt, DATASET_Di_biaese.txt: (only when using ANN) files containing the weights and biases of the neural networks, i=1,2.
+- DATASET_Di_weights.txt, DATASET_Di_biases.txt: (only when using ANN) files containing the weights and biases of the neural networks, i=1,2.

 When the code finishes normally, it will generate the following files:
 - OUTPUT.lp: the lp file describing the MILP formulation;